De-Stalinization: Motivation

 One reason given for Khrushchev's speech was his moral conscience; Aleksandr Solzhenitsyn said that Khrushchev spoke out of a "movement of the heart".
 This, the Communists believed, would prevent a fatal loss of self-belief and restore unity within the Party.

 Historian Martin McCauley argues that Khrushchev's purpose was to "liberate Party officials from the fear of repression".
 Khrushchev argued that if the Party were to be an efficient mechanism, stripped from the brutal abuse of power by any individual, it could transform the Soviet Union as well as the entire world.

 However, others have suggested that the speech was made in order to deflect blame from the Communist Party or the principles of Marxism–Leninism and place the blame squarely on Stalin's shoulders, thus preventing a more radical debate.
 The publication of this speech caused many party members to resign in protest, both abroad and within the Soviet Union.

 By attacking Stalin, McCauley argues, he was undermining the credibility of Vyacheslav Molotov, Georgy Malenkov, Lazar Kaganovich and other political opponents who had been within "Stalin's inner circle" during the 1930s more than he had been.
 If they did not "come over to Khrushchev", they "risk[ed] being banished with Stalin" and associated with his dictatorial control.

+On the other hand, historian A. M. Amzad argues that the speech was "deliberate" and "was designed to determine Khrushchev's political fate", as, according to him, necessary initiatives were already taken "to resolve the ills of Stalin's dictatorship".

 Changes

 Prisons

-The amnesty of 1953 and the subsequent rehabilitation procresses began the release of most prisoners.
+The amnesty of 1953 and the subsequent rehabilitation processes began the release of most prisoners.
 Former political prisoners often faced ingrained hostility upon their return, which made it difficult to reintegrate into normal life.
 On 25 October 1956, a resolution of the CPSU declared that the existence of the Gulag labour system was "inexpedient".
 The Gulag institution was closed by the Ministry of Internal Affairs (MVD) order No 020 of 25 January 1960.

 For those who remained, Khrushchev attempted to make the Gulag labour system less harsh, by allowing prisoners to post letters home to their families, and by allowing family members to mail clothes to prisoners, which was not allowed under Stalin.

 Renaming of places and buildings

 Khrushchev renamed or reverted the names of many places bearing Stalin's name, including cities, territories, landmarks, and other facilities.
 The State Anthem of the Soviet Union was purged of references to Stalin, and so were the anthems of its republics.
 The Stalin-centric and World War II-era lines in the lyrics were effectively excised when an instrumental version replaced it.
 The Joseph Stalin Palace of Culture and Science in Warsaw, Poland was renamed in 1956.
 Stalin Peak, the highest point in the USSR, was renamed Communism Peak.
 After the collapse of the USSR, the mountain was renamed Ismoil Somoni Peak.
+In East Germany, Stalinstadt was renamed to Eisenhüttenstadt in 1961.
+In Moscow, the Moscow Metro station Stalinskaya on the Arbatsko-Pokrovskaya line was renamed to Semyonovskaya.